JuliaMath/DoubleFloats.jl/README.md

 julia> Pkg.add("DoubleFloats")
 ```

+## Proper Use

+If your input values are Float64[Float32], map them to Double64[Double32] and proceed with your computation.
+Then map the output values to Float64[Float32], and work with those values.
+Where throughput is important, this manner of us can be applied to particularly sensitive parts of your computation.

 ## Questions and Contributions

 Usage questions can be posted on the [Julia Discourse forum][discourse-tag-url].
 Use the topic `Numerics` (a "Discipline") and a put the package name, DoubleFloats, in your question ("topic").